Linoleum-plywood is made from renewable resources, offers plenty of room for creativity, and is highly robust.

 Linoleum-plywood has a homogenous and firm structure that allows for extraordinary highlights in interior spaces.
 It is moreover resistant to oil, heat, and low-maintenance.
 Linoleum forms a slightly coarse surface with a pleasant, unmistakable feel to it.

-Linoleum-Multiplex is one possible variant among Gira Esprit switches, a design line characterised by clear edges and elegant details.
+Linoleum-plywood is one possible variant among Gira Esprit switches, a design line characterised by clear edges and elegant details.
 Their broad frames leave enough room for the material to artfully accentuate the wall.
 Linoleum-plywood thereby exudes a sense of natural, homely warmth.